Jacques Tati: Mon Oncle (My Uncle)

-Tati's next film, 1958's Mon Oncle (My Uncle), was his first film to be released in colour.
+Tati's next film, 1958's Mon Oncle (My Uncle), was his first film in colour.
 The plot centers on Mr. Hulot's comedic, quixotic, and childlike struggle with postwar France's obsession with modernity and American-style consumerism, entwined with the relationship he has with his nine-year-old nephew, Gérard.
 Mon Oncle quickly became an international success, and won that year's Academy Award for Best Foreign Language Film, a Special Prize at Cannes, as well as the New York Film Critics Award.
 In Place de la Pelouse (Saint-Maur-des-Fossés), there stands a bronze statue of Tati as Monsieur Hulot talking to a boy, in a pose echoing the movie's poster, which was designed by Pierre Étaix.

 On receiving his Oscar, Tati was offered any treat that the Academy could bestow on him.
 To their surprise, Tati simply requested the opportunity to visit Stan Laurel, Mack Sennett, and Buster Keaton.
-Keaton reportedly said that Tati's work with sound had carried on the true tradition of silent cinema.
+Keaton reportedly said that Tati's work with sound had carried on the tradition of silent cinema.

 As guest artistic director at AFI Fest 2010, David Lynch selected Tati's Mon Oncle, alongside Hour of the Wolf (dir.
 Ingmar Bergman, 1968), Lolita (dir.
 Stanley Kubrick, 1962), Rear Window (dir.
 Alfred Hitchcock, 1954) and Sunset Boulevard (dir.
 Billy Wilder, 1950) to be screened in his sidebar program, explaining:

 "I picked these particular films because they are the ones that have inspired me most.
 I think each is a masterpiece."